 Primary Plan covers all the mechanics of a boat from the fuel tank to the propeller and takes priority over all other plans.
 The Primary Drive Plan is the drive system for your vessel – both these plans include the critical spare parts list.
 The Secondary Plan covers the auxiliary systems.

 The tasks are adapted to a vessel’s needs and can be either carried out by the local boatyard or the maintenance crew aboard the vessel.
 Either way, an owner/skipper is encouraged through our programmes to manage a variety of maintenance tasks, thus understanding better the systems on their boat.

 Maintenance Scheduling is a way to help the planning of maintenance.
 Yearly monthly, weekly, daily, and even hourly checks form part of the maintenance schedule.
 We have designed into the programme flexible scheduling which can be readily adapted to a vessel’s working programme, and periods alongside.

 Basic fire and safety maintenance practices are essential for the well-being and safety of your boat and crew.

 In many countries the authorities are now looking for paperwork showing test certificates and expiry dates for fire and safety equipment, VHF and AIS certification, plus LPG testing.
 These are systems covered by imardex-marine’s Maintenance Programme.

-Fishing Vessel Deck Equipment
+Fishing Vessel Maintenance